s-zeng/afnd/tropical_semirings/csc_alt_tab_tropical_semirings.md

 \normalsize
 :::

+\pause
+- The original calculates, then compares, then (sometimes) sets\pause
-- The comparison+set can be written as a single function call
+- The comparison+set can be written as a single function call\pause

 ::: {.block2}
 ### Refined pseudocode